dendronhq/dendron-site/vault/dendron.ref.config.md

 - default: true
 - frontmatter: true

-Disable dendron showing hierarchies on published pages
+Disable Dendron showing hierarchies on published pages

 ### initializeRemoteVaults
 > This setting is scheduled for deprecation 📆